CraftTweaker/CraftTweaker-Documentation/docs/Mods/Roots_3/pyre.md

 ### Notes

-It's extremely important when replacing recipes to ensure that the recipe name is the same to make certain that Patchouli correctly reports the correct recipe for crafting base thaumcraft.items.
+It's extremely important when replacing recipes to ensure that the recipe name is the same to make certain that Patchouli correctly reports the correct recipe for crafting base items.

-For all other thaumcraft.items, please use a name descriptive of what your recipe does.
+For all other items, please use a name descriptive of what your recipe does.